instant-dev/instant/README.md

 [Autocode](https://autocode.com) where it has managed over 1 billion records in a 4TB AWS Aurora Postgres instance.

-Our development principle:
-**instant.dev should work with any JavaScript stack and help you ship product faster**.
+**`instant.dev` works with any JavaScript stack and help you ship product faster**.
+It can be used with TypeScript projects out of the box, but we have designed the library to work without any build step.
+Generated model files use CommonJS and are dynamically loaded at runtime.
+We believe the flexibility is worth the trade.
 Our experience is that the majority of database input errors comes from parsing user land input — like POST requests — at runtime; in that vein we've packaged type coercion and safety mechanisms into model lifecycle management with validations, verifications and transactions.

 With `instant.dev` you can: